Rsekaii/rsekaii.github.io/_posts/personal/2025-04-08-causal-policy-unemployment.md

 ## Final Thoughts

-In this project, I succesfuly :
+In this project, I successfully:
 - Modeled macroeconomic indicators using VAR and KDE
 - Transformed data to satisfy stationarity assumptions
 - Tested economic theory using Granger causality and DAGs
 - Simulated interventional distributions using do-calculus

 This end-to-end pipeline demonstrates the power of combining causal reasoning, time-series modeling, and machine learning.
 It provides a fresh, structured way to analyze classic economic questions through a modern lens.